Journal Kyaw Ma Ma Lay: Life as a Burmese traditional medicine practitioner

 Ma Ma Lay was a practitioner of traditional Burmese medicine.
 Her interest in traditional medicine began after her family's poor experience with Western medicine.
 In 1945, her seven-year-old daughter's leg operation was botched by a British Army doctor.
 In 1946, her husband suddenly died within 12 days of uncertain cause.

-Ma Ma Lay studied traditional Burmese medicine for 15 years under Saya Hlaing, and opened a clinic in Yangon.
+Ma Ma Lay studied traditional Burmese medicine for 15 years under Saya Hlaing (open at No.20, Kyaik Latt Street, Sanchaung township, Yangon), and opened a clinic in Yangon.
 She traveled frequently to other regions and treated patients with tuberculosis, cancer, high blood pressure, hepatitis B, leprosy, diabetes, paralysis, mental disease, dropsy, elephantiasis.

 Ma Ma Lay was said to have cured her youngest brother Tin Win of VD Venereal Disease in three months.
 Later, Tin Win too studied Burmese medicine and became a traditional medicine practitioner in Mandalay.